rnplett/FlaskBareDash/Readme.md

 Now you are ready to run the flask "web server".
 The following command prompt will initiate the web service:
 ```
+For Windows:
+>set FLASK_APP=hello
+>flask run

+For all other systems:
 FLASK_APP=hello.py flask run
 ```